 '''

+DELETE FROM sampledb.dba.contact

+WHERE (id = :id)

 AND (:first_name IS NOT NULL)

 AND (first_name = :old.first_name)

 '''

-- 3. Deploy the MBO and create a client application that loads all data from the enterprise information system (EIS) to the client. - For a given row, for example, id=1, client one modifies first_name (Jane) to Mary. - 5.
-Client two fails when attempting to delete the changed row whose id=1, since the first_name has changed.
+- 3. Deploy the MBO and create a client application that loads all data from the enterprise information system (EIS) to the client. - For a given row, for example, id=1, client one modifies first_name (Jane) to Mary.

+5. Client two fails when attempting to delete the changed row whose id=1, since the first name has changed.

-- Creating Attributes for a Mobile Business Object on page 130 - Creating Operations for a Mobile Business Object on page 131 - Creating the Mobile Business Object using the Mobile Business Object Palette item on page 77 - Previewing Mobile Business Objects on page 137 - Modifying Load Arguments on page 157
+- Creating Attributes for a Mobile Business Object on page 133 - Creating Operations for a Mobile Business Object on page 134 - Creating the Mobile Business Object using the Mobile Business Object Palette item on page 77 - Previewing Mobile Business Objects on page 163 - Modifying Load Arguments on page 188 - Entity Read Operations on page 140 - Defining Output Mappings on page 147 - Composite Operations on page 148